PhilippPro/PhilippPro.github.io/_posts/2017-4-10-Update_rf_downloads.md

 I just updated the code from a [previous post](http://philipppro.github.io/More_complete_list/) where I analysed the download statistics of different random forest packages in R, see the code at the bottom of the article.
+I calculated the number of cran downloads in march 2016 and march 2017.

 ## Standard random forest

-The download statistics of the random forest in march 2016 and in march 2017:
+The number of download of different packages containing the random forest algorithm in march 2016 and in march 2017:

 |**package**      |  **--march 2016**|  **--march 2017**|  **--ratio of 2017/2016**|
 |:----------------|-----------------:|-----------------:|-------------------------:|